KRSB-FM: History

 This station began regular operations on October 1, 1970, broadcasting with 2,750 watts of effective radiated power on a frequency of 103.1 MHz.
 The station was assigned the call sign KRSB by the Federal Communications Commission.
 Under the ownership of W.R.R., Inc., KRSB was run by Tom Worden who served as general manager, program director, and company president while Bob Reese took on the job of chief engineer for the station.

 To accommodate the rebranding of a co-owned AM sister station as KRSB, the FM station was assigned the KRSB-FM call sign by the FCC on December 10, 1985.

 In May 1986, W.R.R., Inc., reached an agreement to sell this station to Michael R. Wyatt.
 The deal was approved by the FCC on July 2, 1987, and the transaction was consummated the same day.

 In February 1989, Michael R. Wyatt reached an agreement to sell this station to Broadcast Management Services, Inc. The deal was approved by the FCC on March 1, 1989, and the transaction was consummated on March 10, 1989.
-This ownership change would prove very short-lived as just six days later, on March 16, 1989, Broadcast Management Services, Inc., filed an application with the FCC to transfer the broadcast license for KRSB-FM to Brooke Communications, Inc. The new deal was approved by the FCC on April 28, 1989, and the transaction was consummated on May 8, 1989.
+This ownership change would prove short-lived as six days later, on March 16, 1989, Broadcast Management Services, Inc., filed an application with the FCC to transfer the broadcast license for KRSB-FM to Brooke Communications, Inc. The new deal was approved by the FCC on April 28, 1989, and the transaction was consummated on May 8, 1989.

 In 1991, KRSB-FM changed from Adult Contemporary to Top 40, under the “B103” branding.
 This format was moved from AM sister station; “Q124” 1240 KQEN, which became Soft Adult Contemporary.
-In 1992, KRSB-FM became “Country 103” with a Country format.
+In April 1992, KRSB-FM became “Country 103” with a Country format.
 Later in the 90’s, it was modified to the current “Best Country 103” branding.